 - Unsalted butter

 - Olive oil

-1 Bring 1 quart of water to a rolling boil in a medium-sized pot.
-Add 2 teaspoons of salt to the water (if using salted butter in this recipe, use only 1 teaspoon of butter).
+1 Cook cauliflower florets in salted water: Bring 1 quart of water to a rolling boil in a medium-sized pot.
+Add 2 teaspoons of salt to the water.
 Add the cauliflower florets, and cook until cooked through, about 4 minutes.
 Use a slotted spoon to remove florets to a bowl.
 Reserve cooking water.

 2 Purée cooked cauliflower: Working in batches, fill a blender half-way with cooked cauliflower, add enough cooking water to the blender bowl so that it comes up a quarter of the way.
 Purée until smooth.
 You want the consistency to be that of soup, so if you need to add more water, do so.